 Aron Beezley’s practice is focused primarily on government contracts law.
 Named one of the “Top Attorneys Under 40” nationwide and a “Rising Star” in Government Contracts Law by Law360 in 2016-2017, and listed in Washington, D.C.
 Super Lawyers as a “Rising Star” in Government Contracts Law in 2014-2017, Aron’s vast experience includes representation of government contractors in a variety of industries and in all aspects of the government-contracting process, including negotiation, award, performance and termination.

-Prior to going into private practice, Aron received his LL.M in Government Contracts Law from The George Washington University Law School and served as a judicial extern to the Hon.
+Prior to going into private practice, Aron received his LL.M in Government Contracts Law from The George Washington University Law School.
+Aron also served as a judicial extern to the Hon.
 Susan G. Braden, the current Chief Judge of the U.S. Court of Federal Claims, where he assisted in handling a variety of cases in the government contracts context.